I love how dogs see the world...

 My life in photography has been a wild ride.
 In addition to the chaotic world of canines, I pursue projects and assignments dedicated to my intense love of the natural world and exploration.
 I'm a contributing photographer to National Geographic Creative and a photo graduate of Rochester Institute of Technology.
 When I’m not making photos or chasing after the pups, I enjoy spending time in the great outdoors and practicing my downward dogs.

-Each year, I support local animal rescues through pro-bono animal photography.
-If you manage a shelter or rescue and would like to partner, reach out.
+Each year, I support local animal rescues through pro-bono photography and charity shoots.
+If you manage a shelter or rescue and would like to partner, please reach out.